 In an earlier post, I identified the Judean princess Berenice as the original of Saint Veronica.
-“Veronica” was early and firmly identified with Roman Christianity, which means the Roman congregation of Mark and Flavia Domitilla.
-It is logical that Berenice, a Judean princess living in Rome and former lover of Flavia Domitilla’s uncle Titus, had participated in the same congregation as Flavia Domitilla and Mark (that is, rather than a different Roman congregation of Judeans—as we have no evidence for another Roman congregation of the Jesus movement).
-Strengthening the identification of Berenice and Veronica, “Berenice” (“Berenike” in Greek) and “Veronica” have the same sequence of consonants: R-N-K.
+“Veronica” was early and firmly identified with Roman Christianity, that is, the Roman congregation of Mark and Flavia Domitilla.
+It is logical that Berenice, a Judean princess living in Rome and former lover of the emperor Titus, had participated in the same congregation as Titus’s niece Flavia Domitilla and Mark (rather than a different Roman congregation of Judeans—there is no evidence for another contemporary Roman congregation of the Jesus movement).

-In this post, I present a historical fact that strengthens my suggestion that Berenice served as a mother figure/mentor to Flavia.
+In this post, I present a historical fact that strengthens my suggestion that Berenice was a mother figure/mentor to Flavia.
 A memorial plaque exists, on the grounds of Flavia Domitilla’s property, to Tatia Baucyl, the (wet?)nurse of seven children of Flavia Domitilla.
 (Although two other women had that name, there is no question that the Flavia Domitilla on the plaque is Mark’s Flavia Domitilla, the donor of catacombs to a proto-Christian congregation.)
-If we now see Flavia Domitilla as the mother of seven children, rather than just two, we can imagine that she needed parenting advice and was grateful for the presence in her life of the older, experienced—and at leisure—Berenice.
-Even if we assume that the children were largely raised by nurses and tutors, Flavia still needed advice on how to behave as an aristocrat and mother of emperors, and how to prepare her children for their lives as aristocrats (and for the select two, as emperors).
-Berenice was not just an experienced mother but a princess who appears to have had a significant role in the administration of Judea.
-Yet her role was obsolete; her presence in Flavia’s life and any advice she gave did not threaten Roman power in Judea.
-I am sure that Domitian’s staff saw the relationship between Flavia Domitilla and Berenice as innocuous.
+If we now see Flavia Domitilla as the mother of seven children, rather than just two, we can imagine that she needed parenting advice and was grateful for the presence in her life of the older and experienced Berenice.
+Even if the children were largely raised by nurses and tutors, Flavia still needed advice on how to behave as an aristocrat and mother of emperors, and how to prepare her children for their lives as aristocrats (and for the select two, as emperors).
+Berenice was a princess who appears to have had a significant role in the administration of Judea.
+Now, however, her family had lost the throne.
+Her role as a princess was obsolete and there was no popular movement to reinstate her.
+Therefore, we can assume that Domitian’s staff saw the relationship between Flavia Domitilla and Berenice as innocuous.

 Flavia Domitilla’s biography

-Suetonius’s Life of Domitian is our main source for the life of Flavia Domitilla, granddaughter of the emperor Vespasian and niece of the emperors Titus and Domitian—and, I believe, the benefactor of Mark’s Roman congregation.
+Suetonius’s Life of Domitian is our main source for the life of Flavia Domitilla, granddaughter of the emperor Vespasian and niece of the emperors Titus and Domitian.
 Suetonius states that Flavia Domitilla had two sons whom Domitian designated as his successors.
 The reader infers that Flavia had only these two children.

 Flavia Domitilla was born between 61 and 66 CE.
 (Her mother was born c.
 45, married c.
 60, and died c.
 66).
 Let us use 63 CE as Flavia Domitilla’s birth year.
 Flavia Domitilla was exiled in 95 or 96 CE, and presumably died soon after.
 Let us assume that she too was married at age 15: therefore born 63, married 78 CE, died 95.